adeebhashmi55/Healthcare_Data_Analysis-/README.md

 # Healthcare_Insurance_Data_Analysis-

-This Health  Care Insurance Data project examines a health insurance dataset to identify key factors affecting insurance charges.
+-This Health  Care Insurance Data project examines a health insurance dataset to identify key factors affecting insurance charges.
 The analysis focuses on variables like age, BMI, smoking status, number of children, and region to uncover trends and correlations.

 ## Overview